h4ckyou/h4ckyou.github.io/posts/ctf/bsides_nairaobi/writeup.md

 ![image](https://github.com/h4ckyou/h4ckyou.github.io/assets/127159644/4e859bfc-1a4a-48d3-ab19-9a59a5365bfd)

-This are the challenges I've solved so far it remains:
+### Short

-- Short
+The challenge I've not solved so far is:
 - Conundrum v2